Lux-AI-Challenge/Lux-Design-S2/README.md

 The Lux AI Challenge is a competition where competitors design agents to tackle a multi-variable optimization, resource gathering, and allocation problem in a 1v1 scenario against other competitors.
 In addition to optimization, successful agents must be capable of analyzing their opponents and developing appropriate policies to get the upper hand.

 To get started, go to our [Getting Started](#getting-started) section.
-The official competition runs until TODO and submissions are due at 11:59PM UTC on the competition page: https://www.kaggle.com/competitions/lux-ai-season-2
+The official competition runs until April 24th and submissions are due at 11:59PM UTC on the competition page: https://www.kaggle.com/competitions/lux-ai-season-2.
+There is a **$55,000** prize pool this year thanks to contributions from Kaggle, and our sponsors [QuantCo](https://quantco.com/), [Regression Games](https://www.regression.gg/), and [TSVC](https://tsvcap.com)

 Make sure to join our community discord at https://discord.gg/aWJt3UAcgn to chat, strategize, and learn with other competitors!
 We will be posting announcements on the Kaggle Forums and on the discord.